sama1mansn/greenfield-docs/docs/guide/storage-provider/services/signer.md

 ## MsgCreateObject

-Before the client creates a object, it needs to send the MsgCreateObject to the primary SP to obtain approval.
+Before the client creates an object, it needs to send the MsgCreateObject to the primary SP to obtain approval.
 If the SP is willing to serve the bucket, it will sign it by ApprovalPrivateKey, and the client broadcasts the message signed by the SP's ApprovalPrivateKey to the chain.
 SP fills the ExpiredHeight of PrimarySpApproval.